 Persons whose names are drawn for jury service may be served personally, or by registered, certified, or first-class mail addressed to them at their usual residence or business address.
-Unless otherwise ordered by the Court, the Clerk shall address and mail the summons/qualification forms via first class mail.
+Unless otherwise ordered by the Court, the Clerk shall address and mail the summons/qualification forms and/or information packets via first class mail.